 Antibiotics are prescribed only in some cases of diarrhoea that is caused by bacteria or parasites.
 Your doctor may request a stool sample to test for bacteria or parasites before starting antibiotic treatment.

 If you’ve had an episode of gastroenteritis, you may benefit from taking probiotics.

 Diarrhoea and your medicines

 Diarrhoea can affect the way that some medicines (such as the contraceptive pill) are absorbed.
 If you take the contraceptive pill and develop diarrhoea, you should use a back-up method of contraception, such as condoms, until your next menstrual period because the diarrhoea may make the pill less effective.

 If you are taking any other regular medicine, talk to your doctor about the effects that diarrhoea may have had on its effectiveness.

 Some types of diarrhoea can very easily be passed on.
 It is important that children do not go to school or childcare when they have diarrhoea.

-Wash your hands with warm water and soap thoroughly after going to the toilet and before food preparation — teach your children to do the same.
+Wash your hands thoroughly with warm water and soap after going to the toilet and before food preparation — teach your children to do the same.
 Hand sanitisers are useful when you are not near a sink.
-Sterilise and wash nappies of young children who have diarrhoea separately to other clothes.